jessicamvs/lab-11-express-api/README.md

 * Create a Object Constructor that creates a _simple resource_ with at least 3 properties
  * it can not have the same properties as the in class sample code
  * An `id` property that is set to a unique **node-uuid** id is required
  * Also include two other properties of your choice (like name, creationDate, etc.)
 * use the `body-parser` express middleware to on `POST` and `PUT` routes
-* use the npm `debug` module to log the functions being executed in your app
 * save your data using the storage module with file system persistence from last week

 ## Server Endpoints
 ### `/api/simple-resource-name`
 * `POST` request
- * pass data as stringifed json in the body of a post request to create a resource
+ * pass data as stringified json in the body of a post request to create a resource

 ### `/api/simple-resource-name/?id=`
 * `GET` request
  * pass the id of a resource though the query string to fetch a simple-resource
 * `PUT` request
- * pass data as stringifed json in the body of a put request to update a resource
+ * pass data as stringified json in the body of a put request to update a resource
 * `DELETE` request
  * pass the id of a resource though the query string to delete a simple-resource

 ## Tests
 * your tests should start your server when they begin and stop your server when they finish
 * write a test to ensure that your api returns a status code of 404 for routes that have not been registered
 * write tests to ensure your `/api/simple-resource-name` endpoint responds as described for each condition below:
  * `GET` - test 404, responds with 'not found' for valid request made with an id that was not found
  * `GET` - test 400, responds with 'bad request' if no id was provided in the request
  * `GET` - test 200, response body like `{<data>}` for a request made with a valid id
  * `PUT` - test 400, responds with 'bad request' for if no `body provided` or `invalid body`
  * `PUT` - test 200, response body like  `{<data>}` for a post request with a valid body
  * `POST` - test 400, responds with 'bad request' for if no `body provided` or `invalid body`
  * `POST` - test 200, response body like  `{<data>}` for a post request with a valid body

 ## Bonus
-* **1pts** a `GET` request to `/api/simple-resource-name` should retrun an array of all of the ids for that resource
+* **1pt** a `GET` request to `/api/simple-resource-name` should rerun an array of all of the ids for that resource
  * if you do the bonus you should not test for a 404 for `GET` request with no query, and instead write a test that ensures your a `GET` to `/api/simple-resouce-name` returns a 200 and an array